Labonneguigue/Machine-Learning/README.md

 ## K-Means & Gaussian Mixture Models (Project 3)

 The idea here is that our input data points are in a X.csv file.
-We do not have missing values.
+There are no missing values.

 1. K-Means algorithms

-**Problem:** We try to find K centroids  {μ1,…,μK}  and the corresponding assignments of each data point  {c1,…,cn}   where each  ci∈{1,…,K}   and c_i indicates which of the K clusters the observation x_i belongs to.
-The objective function that we seek to minimize can be written as
+**Problem:** I try to find K centroids  {μ1,…,μK}  and the corresponding assignments of each data point  {c1,…,cn}   where each  ci∈{1,…,K}   and c_i indicates which of the K clusters the observation x_i belongs to.
+The objective function that needs to be minimized can be written as

 ![ScreenShot](Images/minimize_kmeans.tiff)